 The formal City Golf Division was eliminated in FY 2012 due to budget constraints, with operations being transferred over to a private entity.
 Flint Golf, LLC maintains and operates the 27-hole Swartz Creek and the 18-hole Kearsley Lake golf courses.
-The Mott Park Public Golf Course has been adopted by community members and transformed into the Mott Park Recreation Area as a multi-use city park now hosting annual events, a sizable pedestrian path, Flint's first and only disc golf course, with funding secured for a "paddler's landing" to be built in 2018.
+The Mott Park Public Golf Course has been adopted by community members and transformed into the Mott Park Recreation Area as a multi-use city park now hosting annual events, a sizable pedestrian path, Flint's first and only disc golf course, and as of 2019, Paddler's Landing.
 The City is currently exploring ways to transform the former Pierce Park Golf Course into a multi-use recreation area as well while leasing the former clubhouse.